WilsonBillkia/bane/README.md

 ## Asset Management
 Manage your assets by adding their ip addresses to groups in the /etc/ansible/hosts file
 Configuration of ansible otherwise is done in /etc/ansible/ansible.cfg
-These files are ansible defaults
+Both files are ansible defaults

 ## Provision Chainlink Nodes

 Hardware requirements (Always check with offical documentation)

-Bane needs the optional core community and posix libraries to be installed:
+Bane needs the optional core community and posix libraries to be installed on your management machine:

 ```
 ansible-galaxy collection install community.general
 ansible-galaxy collection install ansible.posix
 ```

-When you are ready to build some nodes - on your management machine:
+When you are ready to build some nodes:

 ```
 git clone https://github.com/WilsonBillkia/bane.git && cd bane
 ```

-use ansible-playbook nodexxx.yml command to
+use ansible-playbook node.yml command to
 * Deploy your public key to your nodes
 * Install requirements to all nodes (build-essential, libssl-dev, unzip)
 * Install screen, htop, tcpdump, tree to all nodes (management tools for headless maintenance and monitoring)
-(In these examples lcy is an airport/geo code - use your own naming conventions)

 ```
-ansible-playbook nodelcy.yml
+ansible-playbook node.yml
 ```

 To provision your chainlink nodes:

 ```
-ansible-playbook linklcy.yml  -kK
+ansible-playbook link.yml  -kK
 ```

-(linklcy.yml is an ansible playbook with the steps from the CL github automated to install chainlink.
+(link.yml is an ansible playbook with the steps from the CL github automated to install chainlink.
-The -kK switch asks us for a ssh password (-k) and sudo password (-K).
+The -kK switch lets us pass a ssh password (-k) and sudo password (-K).
 You will need it first run and then every run unless you generate a key, drop it in files, and reference it in the roles/node/main.yml playbook (recommended)

-## Provision GETH Nodes
+## Provision GETH nodes
 For hardware requirements always check with offical Ethereum documentation

 ```
-ansible-playbook gethlcy.yml
+ansible-playbook geth.yml
 ```
-## Provision PostgreSQL Nodes
+## Provision PostgreSQL nodes
 For hardware requirements always check with offical PostgreSQL documentation

 ```
-ansible-playbook postlcy.yml
+ansible-playbook post.yml
 ```

 ## In Scope v0.9